RichardCoffee/custom-post-type/README.md

 ## Install

-Requires PHP 5.3+, the 'no term deletion' and 'no slug editing' functions require jQuery.
+Requires PHP 5.3+
+Requires jQuery, mainly for the ready() function.
+If someone makes vanilla javascript versions of the two js files, I would be happy to include them here for download.

-Works with WordPress 4.4.2
+Works with WordPress 4.5.3

 This really consists of only three files:
 ```